Note: Processing of volunteer background checks

 - A singular event under the supervision of administration or teachers

 - PTSA Clothing Bank located at 2343 W. Olive Street.
 Open every Thursday, 9 a.m. - 5 p.m. (except for holidays and inclement weather for SPS Schools).
-Contact Patty Dunn, chairperson of the PTSA Clothing Bank at (417) 861-9382 for more information.
+Contact SCPTA at email@example.com for more information.

 - Kiwanis Shoe Bank located at 2343 W. Olive Street.
 Provides pre-qualified children grades K-12 with new shoes.
 Open every Thursday, 2:30 p.m. - 4:30 p.m. (except for holidays and inclement weather for SPS Schools) Contact Tom Whitson at (417) 830-6220 for more information.

-- Retired and Senior Volunteer Program (RSVP).
-Provides volunteers to be reading buddies for students grades PreK-3.
-Contact Sarah Derr for more information at (417) 831-9696.
+- Council of Churches of the Ozarks Math & Reading Buddy Program Provides volunteers to be reading and math buddies for students grades PreK-3.
+Contact Tina Miller for more information at (417) 831-9696.

 - Big Brothers Big Sisters of the Ozarks.
 Provides volunteer mentors to have lunch one day each week with a student in grades K-4.
-The organization screens volunteer applicants and matches each volunteer with a student from our district.
-Contact Trysta Herzog at 417-889-9136 for more information.
+Contact 417-889-9136 for more information.